top of page

 Dissolution of Matter

-Alchemists uses sulfuric acid to dissolve metals and minerals, extracting essential properties.
-This process, known as dissolution, symbolizes the breaking down of the old to facilitate rebirth and regeneration.
+Alchemists use sulfuric acid to dissolve metals and minerals, extracting essential properties.
+This process, known as dissolution, can be seen as breaking down the old to facilitate birth of the new.
+The search for a universal solvent is one of the lesser known aims of alchemy.

 broken down - all done and dirty